 - ½ medium onion, cut into ½ inch rings

 - 1 teaspoon Diamond Crystal kosher salt or ½ teaspoon table salt

 - 1 teaspoon fresh thyme leaves

-2. Grill the tomatoes, chili and onion: Sprinkle the tomatoes, habanero, and onion with 1 teaspoon kosher salt.
+- Grill the tomatoes, habaerno, and onion: Sprinkle the tomatoes, habanero, and onion with 1 teaspoon kosher salt.
 Place on the grill over direct medium heat, with the tomatoes skin side down.
 Grill for 4 minutes, or until the tomato skins are blackening and the onion and pepper are browned.
 Flip everything and grill for another 4 minutes, until the tomatoes are starting to soften and the onion and pepper are browned on the other side.
-Remove to a platter, placing the tomatoes cut side down, and let rest for five minutes to cool down.
+Remove to a and rest for five minutes to cool down.